xieyuheng/cat/README.md

 A categorical semantics library in Agda.

-The aim of this library is to give semantics to inference rules of type theories, <br>
+The aim of this library is to give semantics to type theories, <br>
 for examples,
 - inductive types can be modeled by initial algebras,
 - the validity of a group of introduction rules and elimination rule can be ensured by adjoint functors.